kartha01/IBMPartnerDemo/Data35.md

  ~~~
  ./cpd-cli
  ~~~
 ***NOTE:*** `cpd-cli` will run different operators to execute commands.
 These operators or executors are under `lib/os name`  These are `config`, `cpd-base`, `cpdbr`, `cpdtool`, and `service-instance`.
 On Mac, you may see a sercurity pop-up running something like `./cpd-cli status --repo ./repo.yaml --namespace zen --assembly lite --patches --available-updates`   You need to tell Mac that you approve to run these.
-The simplest way is to open Finder and move to the executors and **open in Terminal** and accept **Open**.
+The simplest way is to run `xattr -c cpd-cli` against the executable files above.
+This will clear all the attributes from the file.
+Another way is to open Finder and move to the executors and **open in Terminal** and accept **Open**.
 This tell the system to allow you to run these.
 There may be something similar on Windows, but I have not tried this.

  [Back to Table of Contents](https://tjmcmanus.github.io/IBMPartnerDemo/Data35.html)